mdriscoll93/flashicego/README.md

 # flashicego

-`flashicego` is an engineer-grade, terminal-native USB image writer built in Go.
+`flashicego` is a terminal-native USB image writer built in Go.

-It is designed for serious, scriptable workflows where you can pass either a local ISO path or a remote URL.
+It is designed for scriptable workflows where you can pass either a local ISO path or a remote URL.

+Inspiration for this project comes from the venerable, though predominantly GUI-based, Balena Etcher and its ability to burn an image based on a provided URL.

 Current release: `v0.1.0`